- Common Childhood Fears

 - How Common is a Phobia among Children?

 - Common Types of Phobias in Children

-- How Can Phobia Be Diagnosed in Kids?
+- How Can Phobias Be Diagnosed in Kids?

 Common Childhood Fears

 Here are some of the childhood fears by age that children experience.

 Fears of Babies and Toddlers

 - Sudden loud sounds or extreme movements can cause the baby to be afraid.

 - A large object suddenly looming into their view could scare them.